12 reasons to adopt an adult cat

 *Free feeding: Leaving food out 24-7 for cats to nibble whenever they feel like it.

 5.What you see is what you get.

 There is no guesswork with adult cats: their size, fur type, eye colour, coat colour and markings, energy levels, etc. are clear to see.
-Kittens don’t always look how the same when they’re adults.
-For example, blue eyes can become yellow or green, fluffy coats can turn out to be short, light patterns can go darker, tiny kittens can become huge cats, etc. So, if there’s something specific you’re looking for, you’ll know exactly when you’ve found it by adopting an adult cat.
+Kittens don’t always look the same when they’re adults, for example, blue eyes can become yellow or green, fluffy coats can turn out to be short, light patterns can go darker, tiny kittens can become huge cats, etc. Of course, we think they are all gorgeous but, if you have a specific look in mind, you may be disappointed.
+You’ll know exactly when you’ve found it by adopting an adult cat.